wso2/docs-choreo-dev/en/docs/insights/generate-custom-reports.md

     ![Generate](../assets/img/insights/custom-reports-step-6.png){.cInlineImage-full}

-## Download Report Data
+## Download Reports

-Choreo Insights allow you to download custom report data for each chart as either in **PDF** or **CSV** format.
+Choreo Insights allow you to download report data for each chart as either **PDF** or **CSV** files.
 To download report data, continue on with the following steps,

-7. Click on the download button above any of the charts and select the file type you want to download the report in
+7. Click on the download button that is on the top right side of any chart and select the file type you want to download the report in

     ![Download Report](../assets/img/insights/custom-reports-step-7.png){.cInlineImage-full}